 Johnie's Coffee Shop

 The beloved Johnie's Coffee Shop at the corner of Wilshire and Fairfax was officially designated as a Historic-Cultural Monument (HCM) on November 27, 2013.
+The Los Angeles Conservancy and it's Modern Committee nominated Johnie's in June of that year.

-On November 19, the Los Angeles City Council's Planning and Land Use Management (PLUM) Committee approved recommending official designation of Johnie's as a Historic-Cultural Monument (HCM).
+On November 19, the Los Angeles City Council's Planning and Land Use Management (PLUM) Committee approved recommending the official designation of Johnie's as a Historic-Cultural Monument (HCM).
 The HCM nomination was submitted by the Conservancy and our Modern Committee, with the help of architectural historian Alan Hess.

 The City's Cultural Heritage Commission also supported the nomination.
 It voted unanimously on June 6 to accept and take the nomination under consideration, then recommended designation at its August 15 meeting.